 Students will be assigned lockers upon request.
 Students must use their assigned lockers when applicable and are responsible for their condition.
 Students should keep lockers locked.
 Lockers are school property, and as such, should not be decorated or written on.
 If a student damages the finish of a locker, they will be held responsible for restitution.
 Problems with lockers or requests for repairs should be reported immediately to the Assistant Principal's Administrative Assistant.
 Tampering with the locker mechanism to keep the door from locking may cause damage to the door and result in loss of locker privileges.

 Passes

-When class is in session, students need a pass signed by a staff member in order to move from one section of the building to another.
-During a student's lunch period, he/she shall be allowed to move freely throughout the building in a non-disruptive manner.
-However, loitering is never permitted.
-Please see complete policy regarding rules governing Reading and Research Blocks and Privileges.
+When class is in session, students need a pass signed by a staff member in order to move to another building location.
+Loitering is never permitted.

 Pool/Preschool Areas